What is Adoption

 - If you or your partner are under 21.

-- You have had a child of your own that was ‘taken into care’.
+- You have had a child of your own that was removed from your care.

 The above list is not exhaustive and should you have any particular concern please contact us for advice.